abigailshilts/cse15l-lab-reports/lab-report-1-week-2.md

 ### **Step 5:** Setting up an SSH key

 > In replace of your password you can use a private key housed on the client and a public one housed on the server.
-These keys are files created byt he command ssh-keygen.
+These keys are files created by the command ssh-keygen.
 The steps for this are as follows:

 1. Run ssh-keygen in the client
 2. Enter the path and file that you want the key saved to